Crazy Taxi: Setting

-Through the series, the cities used within the Crazy Taxi games have been influenced by real-world cities, including San Francisco, Los Angeles, New York City, and Las Vegas.
-Certain versions of the Crazy Taxi game include in-game counterparts of real-world businesses, such as Pizza Hut, Kentucky Fried Chicken, FILA, and Tower Records; these were often destination targets for the passengers.
-Although this is one of the most prominent examples of product placement in video gaming history, it is generally looked upon relatively favorably amongst gamers, perhaps because it gives a sense of realism to the fictional cities in the game.
+The locations of the Crazy Taxi games have been influenced by real-world cities, including San Francisco, Los Angeles, New York City, and Las Vegas.
+Certain versions of the Crazy Taxi include in-game counterparts of real-world businesses, such as Pizza Hut, Kentucky Fried Chicken, FILA, and Tower Records; these were often destination targets for the passengers.
+It this is one of the most prominent examples of product placement in video gaming history.
+It is generally looked upon relatively favorably amongst gamers, perhaps because it gives a sense of realism to the fictional cities.
 These establishments are replaced with generic businesses in later games due to licensing difficulties.

 Soundtrack

 The soundtrack of the Crazy Taxi series has typically been licensed hard rock and punk rock music.
 The arcade and initial home console versions include selections from punk rock bands The Offspring and Bad Religion, though these have been removed in both the Game Boy Advance and the PlayStation Portable remakes because of licensing issues.
 In the case of the Game Boy Advance Catch a Ride, the game uses instrumental music instead of recorded songs.